seamplex/libreblackjack/doc/blackjack.md

     1. study
     2. change
     3. re-distribute

+> This manual is like an implicit equation.

 ## Why

 Since blackjack is not straightforward to analyze with analytical statistics equations, a monte-carlo-based approach is needed.

+ * compute evs and sds for different rules, decks and strategies
+ * study arranged shoes
+ * ...

 ## How